UK in a Changing Europe: Description

 The primary objective is to disseminate academic research in an accessible format to inform public and political debates on the UK's place in the EU.
 The first round of fellows concluded in January 2015.
 Funded academics are expected to work on projects to make their work accessible to the public, through activities such as blog posts and public events.

 At the 2017 Think Tank of the Year Awards, The UK in a Changing Europe won the "one to watch" category, in 2018 it won the "best UK international think tank category", and in 2019 it won the "foreign affairs" category.

 The initiative hosts regular events, open to the public, on a range of policy issues relating to UK-EU relations, including on Brexit and Trade, Brexit and Parliament, Brexit and the Island of Ireland, Brexit and the Media, Brexit and the Constitution, Brexit and Public Opinion.
 The initiative also hosts an annual conference.

 Research

 In April 2016, the group published a report (in collaboration with Full Fact) titled "Leave/Remain: The Facts behind the claims" which fact-checked 24 claims made by both campaigns.

-During both the 2017 and 2019 general election campaigns the initiative published reports, analysing the competing claims and promises made on Brexit in each of the main party's manifestos – covering areas from citizens’ rights and immigration, through to defence and foreign policy.
+During both the 2017 and 2019 general election campaigns the initiative published reports, analysing and comparing the different claims and promises made about Brexit in each of the main party's manifestos – covering areas from citizens’ rights and immigration, through to defence and foreign policy.